 Catholic Social Teaching is sometimes referred to as the Church's 'best kept secret'.
 In order to make it better known, we have chosen quotations would be suitable for copying into parish bulletins to give people a 'taster'.

-(Nearest Sunday to World Day for eradication of poverty (17 Oct))
+(Nearest Sunday to World Day of Social Justice (20 Feb))